2021 NBL1 West season

-The 2021 NBL1 West season was the inaugural season of the NBL1 West.
-After 32 years known as the State Basketball League (SBL), the league was rebranded under the NBL1 banner for 2021.
+The 2021 NBL1 West season was the inaugural season of the NBL1 West following the rebrand of the State Basketball League (SBL) under the NBL1 banner.
+It marked the 32nd season in league history after the 2020 State Basketball League season was cancelled due to the COVID-19 pandemic.

 The regular season began on Friday 16 April and ended on Saturday 14 August.
 The finals began on Friday 20 August and concluded with the women's grand final on Friday 3 September and the men's grand final on Saturday 4 September.

-The NBL1 National Finals, which was set to take place in Melbourne, was cancelled on 13 August 2021 due to the COVID-19 pandemic.
-They were originally scheduled for Friday 10 September to Sunday 12 September.
+The 2021 NBL1 season was scheduled to include a National Finals in Melbourne featuring the West champions but the event was cancelled due to the uncertainty surrounding border control restrictions across Australia.

 Regular season

 In October 2020, Basketball Western Australia and the National Basketball League (NBL) announced a new partnership to bring NBL1 to Western Australia in 2021, with NBL1 replacing the SBL.
 The SBL was officially renamed NBL1 West and became the west conference of NBL1.

-Following the cancellation of the 2020 SBL season due to the COVID-19 pandemic, the 2021 season marked the 32nd season in the SBL / NBL1 West history.

 Seventeen rounds of competition was scheduled, with the regular season beginning on Friday 16 April.
-Round 2 (Anzac Round), Round 3 and Round 12 were not played (with games later rescheduled where possible) due to COVID-19 restrictions in Perth.
-In continuing tradition, there was Women's Round (4) and Mental Health Awareness Round (10), to go with the inclusion of Indigenous Round (13).
+Round 2, Round 3 and Round 12 were not played (with games later rescheduled where possible) due to COVID-19 restrictions in Perth.
+Themed rounds included Pink Round (4), Mental Health Round (10) and Indigenous Round (13).